RajuProbStat/myFunc/README.txt

 the random observations are normal and a=3, b=4.

-The functions inside the R script "real_data_functions.R" have been used to find the observed test statistics values and the critical values for the test staistics Q_1, Q_2 and Q_3 for a given data set.
+The functions inside the R script "real_data_functions.R" have been used to find the observed test statistic values and the critical values of the test staistics Q_1, Q_2 and Q_3 for a given data set.